tdongsi/tdongsi.github.io/source/_posts/SQL/2016-02-28-sql-unit-overview.markdown

 Data mart is a smaller version of a data warehouse, help driving business decisions of a department in a large company.
 The journey of automated testing in Data Mart projects is tough: most of the business logics are implemented in SQL scripts.
 We don't even know how to test Data Marts' functionality from the beginning: how do I know if the SQL script works or if data is correct.
-Even worse, we don't know what defines "unit testing" in Data Mart projects and could not enforce it on data engineers.
+Even worse, we don't know what defines "unit testing" in Data Mart projects and could not enforce it on data engineers and scientists (the developers).
-We desperately need an automation framework so that data engineers and quality engineers can start creating automated unit tests, instead of depending on data analysts to verify data marts manually.
+We need an automation framework so that data engineers and quality engineers can start creating automated unit tests, instead of depending on data analysts to verify data marts manually.

 <!--
 Note that SQL scripts is only a small part of ETL processes.
 There are other scripts such as bash, python scripts, Java programs, and/or commerical tools such as Tidal that move data and execute those SQL scripts.